 04 of 07

-To get to the heart – that meaty center of the artichoke that makes those thorns worth fighting through – see this guide to How to Trim Artichoke Hearts.Continue to 5 of 7 below.
+To get to the heart, that meaty center of the artichoke that makes those thorns worth fighting through, you need to properly remove the outer leaves.Continue to 5 of 7 below.

 05 of 07

 Baby artichokes are artichokes that actually grow smaller, they aren't simply small or immature versions of larger artichokes.
 The "choke" – the hairy layer over the heart – isn't nearly as developed as in larger artichokes and is usually fully edible.
-This makes preparing baby artichokes much easier, per artichoke anyway, than large specimens.
-See How to Trim Baby Artichokes.
+This makes preparing baby artichokes much easier, per artichoke anyway than large specimens.

 06 of 07